shashi-madi84/HerokuAppAutomationTest/README.md

 * Installs all the related dependencies using maven
 * Provides simple instructions

+## Improvements

+There could be many improvements that can be made:
+* Create Background step for performing common steps at the start
+* Update the code to use Page Object Model (POM)
+* Update code to provide cover scenarios

 ## Contributing

 As this is a project developed for interview, I know this might not be the perfect approach